Achievable logoAchievable logo

 • Flexor withdrawal

-• Define: protective reflex that occurs when a sharp pressure is applied to sole of foot or palm of hand causing withdrawal of stimulated extremity
+• Define: protective reflex that occurs when a sharp pressure is applied to the sole or the palm, causing withdrawal of the stimulated extremity

 • Age appears: birth